AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 port: 4001
 ```

 > **Note**: You can leave the port as `4000` by default.
-This is just useful to know in case you want to run two Jekyll sites simultaneously on your local, since they can't both be on the same port.
+This is just useful to know in case you want to run two Jekyll sites simultaneously on your local since they can't both be on the same port.

-Head over to your localhost to see the starter page.
-Note that the appearance of this starter page depends on how you configured Jekyll in the earlier sections.
+Head on over to `localhost:4000` to see the starter page.
+Note that the appearance of this page depends on how you configured Jekyll in the earlier sections.
 You may see:

-1. The minima theme boilerplate, which has the most starter content, if you left `theme: minima` as is.
+1. The minima theme, which has the most starter content, if you left `theme: minima` as is.
-2. A mostly blank page with a title placeholder if you deleted the line `theme: minima` from your `_config.yml`.
+2. A mostly blank page with a title placeholder if you deleted the line `theme: minima`.
-3. A completely blank page, if you set `theme: null` explicitly like I did.
+3. A completely blank page, if you set `theme: null` explicitly like I recommended.

 {% include posts/picture.html img="themes" ext="JPG" alt="The three Jekyll starter themes." shadow=false %}

-At the end of the day, I suppose it's not too important which one you use.
-But I prefer to start with a clean slate.

-> **Note**: The remainder of this tutorial assumes that your theme is set to `null`.
+The remainder of this tutorial assumes that your theme is set to `null`.
 Some of the screenshots I show may not line up with what you see on your end if you decide to use the minima theme.
-You may also miss out on learning some useful things about how Jekyll works.
+You may also miss out on learning some useful things about how Jekyll works if you decide to use one of the starter themes instead of writing your own CSS.

 ### 5. Pushing Your Site to GitHub